-Happier times in the CCA Photo: Stuart Crawford
+Happier times in the CCA Photo: Max Crawford

 The future of Glasgow's CCA continues to hang in the balance after it was denied permission to reopen this month.
 There is, however, some good news for the venue, which was closed following the fire at the Glasgow School of Art earlier this year, as it has finally received payment from the Fire Recovery Fund.

 Eye For Film contacted the Scottish Government yesterday to enquire about the status of the payment and was told "CCA already receives significant public funding as an arts organisation, meaning that more time is needed to process their application for money from this fund.
 We recognise the very important work which CCA carries out and we will seek to resolve this application as soon as possible."
 The CCA's head of operations, Ailsa Nazir, subsequently confirmed that the venue had received payment that very day.